JaGrant/Docker-React/README.md

 # Docker-React
-A docker container hosting React, Node.js, NPM and Webkit
+A docker container hosting React, Node.js, NPM and Webkit.

 # Installation and usage: